Elite Field Announced for 2019 Bellin Run

 o Rodgers is perhaps best known for his four victories in the Boston Marathon, including three straight victories at Boston (1978-1980) and winning the New York City Marathon.

 Although stocked with a significant field of elite athletes, the Bellin Run welcomes runners and walkers of all levels and abilities.
-Registrations for last year’s event neared the 14,000 mark.
+Registrations for last year’s event topped the 12,000 mark.
 Registration is available online at www.bellinrun.com.